 Responding to the intricacies of their environment, Yugoslavia’s architects developed a unique postwar architecture both in line with and distinct from greater modernist approaches elsewhere.
-Designing everything from International Style skyscrapers to Brutalists “social condensers”, they produced a veritable “parallel universe” of modern architecture during the 45 years of the country’s existence, responding to the very essence of what Yugoslavia was.
+Designing everything from International Style skyscrapers to Brutalists “social condensers”, architects produced a veritable “parallel universe” of modern architecture during the 45 years of the country’s existence, responding to the very essence of what Yugoslavia was.
 It is a significant yet thus-far understudied body of modernist architecture, whose forward-thinking contributions still resonate today.

 These impressive structures reveal the complexity and variation within postwar modernism in general.
-With multiple distillations and adaptations of ideas in Yugoslavia, the sources and products of architectural modernism were truly diverse.
+With multiple distillations and adaptations of ideas in socialist Yugoslavia, the sources and products of architectural modernism were truly diverse.
 They also reveal how everyone came together to create and use spaces in Yugoslavia.

 This major showcase at MoMA will address the themes of large-scale urbanization, technological experimentation and its application in everyday life, consumerism, monuments and memorialization, and the global reach of Yugoslav architecture.
 The audience will have a unique chance to get acquainted with masterpieces of the period created by renowned Yugoslav architects such as Bogdan Bogdanović, Juraj Neidhardt, Svetlana Kana Radević, Edvard Ravnikar, Vjenceslav Richter, and Milica Šterić, among others.